General-Meow/DesignPatterns/README.md

    - Simple interface
    - Could use the enhanced for loop with the collections interface instead (or Collection class)
+   - Decouples the client from a collection and makes the client only know about an Iterator
+   - Allows you to iterate over almost any collection type without knowing the type

 - Example